BrenoFariasdaSilva/Worked-Example-Miner/Gemini/README.md

    make generate_requirements
    ```

-   This command will generate the `requirements.txt` file in the root of the tool directory (Gemini or RefactoringMiner), which will contain all the dependencies used in the virtual environment of the project.
+   This command will generate the `requirements.txt` file in the root of the tool directory (`Gemini/`), which will contain all the dependencies used in the virtual environment of the project.

 ### Cleaning Up